autistic-symposium/astrophysics-mfits-py/README.md

 # 💫MFITS 2.0 - Statistical Analysis for X-ray Burst 💫

-This package is used to calculates 5 distinct fits on the data generated from the X-ray atmosphere simulations.
+Package to calculate five distinct fits on the data generated from the X-ray atmosphere simulations.

 ### How to run it: